 Wish Street carpark in Rye is never far from the Rye News headlines, the last article, published last October Wish Street car park claims another victim struck a chord with many disgruntled customers who are sick of feeling ripped off by the owners, Euro Car Parks.

-In a modern-day version of David vs Goliath, Euro Car Parks are being taken to court by Andrew Osbourne, a recent visitor to Rye who is taking a stand by counter-suing as he feels “their sharp practice, extorsion and threatening behaviour towards him is totally unacceptable and is seeking retribution”.
+In a modern-day version of David vs Goliath, Euro Car Parks are being taken to court by Andrew Osborne, a recent visitor to Rye who is taking a stand by counter-suing as he feels “their sharp practice, extorsion and threatening behaviour towards him is totally unacceptable and is seeking retribution”.

 Andrew and his family took their first, post lockdown visit to Rye on April 24 2022.
 Fish and chips seemed appropriate so during a call to pre-order from the former Kettle of Fish chippy on the roundabout, they were advised to use the parking spaces next to the Wish Street shop, which they did.